gerner/stellarpunk/designs/story.md

 Following up on the investigation might be rewarding from a story perspective.
 Likely the conclusion will be more status quo than reveletory for the sector.

+# Tidbits

+## Comms

+### Docking

+"This is STA-deadbe, traffic control.
+Our tugs have you.
+Welcome to The Eternal Rising Sun captain."